Tornado outbreak sequence of May 21–26, 2011: Bradley–Washington–Goldsby, Oklahoma

-Etna–Denning–Centerpoint–Bethlehem–Harmony-Ozark National Forest, Arkansas
+Etna–Denning–Centerpoint–Bethlehem, Arkansas

 During the overnight hours of May 24–25, this very large and violent wedge tornado, rated low-end EF4, tracked through several small communities in western Arkansas.
 The tornado touched down at 11:53 p.m.
 CDT (04:53 UTC) as an EF1 south of Branch in Franklin County, snapping trees and power poles and damaging a mobile home.

 The tornado then clipped a section of Logan County, snapping multiple trees before crossing back into Franklin county, where it grew to nearly 1 mi wide and reached low-end EF4 strength as it tore through the small community of Etna, completely destroying numerous frame homes, mobile homes, and a metal building.
 Some of the homes were well-built, but were left with only a small amount of debris on their foundations.
 Several trees were debarked, power poles were snapped, outbuildings were destroyed, and the ground was scarred by debris impacts.
 One person in Etna was killed, and six others were seriously injured.
 Past Etna, the tornado destroyed a very well-built steel-frame home, leaving only interior walls standing.
 The structure was not entirely flattened, though a low-end EF4 rating was applied due to how well-constructed the house was.
 As the tornado crossed back into Logan County, it weakened to EF2 strength but grew extremely large, expanding to 1+1/4 mi in width and snapping numerous trees.

 The tornado then intensified to EF3 strength, and once again crossed back into Franklin County, striking the town of Denning.
 Numerous homes and mobile homes were destroyed in Denning, many trees and power poles were snapped, and large 100-foot tall metal high-tension poles were bent to the ground.
 Two people were killed in town and 11 others were injured.
 The tornado then continued into Johnson County and weakened to EF2 strength, heavily damaging several homes in Centerpoint, and downing numerous trees in the community cemetery.
 The tornado then struck the community of Bethlehem, where frame homes were damaged, mobile homes were destroyed, and one person was killed.
 Continuing through the Harmony community, the tornado damaged multiple residences, barns, chicken houses, and outbuildings before continuing into the Ozark National Forest and dissipating southeast of Rosetta at 12:50 a.m.
 CDT (05:50 UTC).

 The tornado was on the ground for a total of 45.71 mi, killing four people and injuring 27 others.